-They’d rather sit at their own desk and shop rates, learn about loan programs, and apply for a mortgage without speaking to a human.
+They’d rather sit at their own desk and shop mortgage rates, learn about loan programs, and apply for a mortgage without speaking to a human.
 And there’s nothing wrong with that.

-What Is Mr. Cooper?
+Who Is Mr. Cooper?

 They aim to be the “friendliest” and “most trusted” folks in the mortgage business, so we’ll assume the Mr. Cooper moniker is a play on that old-timey nice customer service guy.

 Simply put, Nationstar is trying to make mortgages cool again – because they were cool once, right?

 It sounds a little like something out of credit card issuer Discover’s playbook, with their quirky customer service ads and customer-first approach.

 What Mr. Cooper Offers

 - Purchase loans, rate and term refinances, and cash-out refis

 - Conventional loans backed by Fannie Mae and Freddie Mac

 - Government home loans: FHA loans, USDA loans, and VA loans